maindolaamit/genai-cli/readme.md

 - Provide text or file prompts for API interaction
 - Add optional instructions to guide the model's response
 - Process multiple file types including images, text, PDFs, audio, and video
-- Support for folder input with automatic file type detection
+- Support for folder input with automatic file type detection and filtering
-- Size validation for uploaded files (limited to 20MB)
+- Size validation for uploaded files (limited to 20MB, uses File API for larger files)
 - Save output to a specified file path, with auto-filename generation
-- Choose between text or image output types
+- Choose between text or image output types (more types planned)
-- Select different models for generating responses
+- Select different models for generating responses using aliases
 - Text output is always printed to console for convenience
 - Non-text outputs are automatically saved to files